Aider-AI/aider/docs/ctags.md

 One key goal is to prefer solutions which are language agnostic or which can be easily deployed against most popular code languages.
-The `ctypes` solution has this benefit, since it comes pre-built with tooling for most popular languages.
+The `ctags` solution has this benefit, since it comes pre-built with tooling for most popular languages.

-I suspect that Language Server Protocol servers might be another relevant tool to help solve these "code context" problems.
+I suspect that Language Server Protocol might be an even better tool than `ctags` for this problem.
+But it is more cumbersome to deploy for a broad array of languages.
+Users would need to stand up an LSP server for their specific language(s) of interest.

 ## Try it out